Developer Portal for YouTrack and Hub Help

 Query Syntax

-To filter entities that you receive from a server in response to your request, you need to specify the query parameter in the request.
-Basically, in YouTrack terms, the query parameter represents a search query and it has the same syntax with the adjustment for HTML symbols escaping for URIs.
+• When working with collections of issues, the query parameter represents a search query and has the same syntax with the adjustment for HTML symbols escaping for URIs.
 For details about YouTrack search queries, refer to the Search Query Reference.

 Samples